 from southern France.
 Produced in the mid eleventh century, it was used

-at the Abbey of St-Michel at Gaillac near Albi.
+at the Abbaye Saint-Michel de Gaillac near Albi.
 Its exact origins are obscure,

 but the editors of the recent facsimile have identified connections to

-the musical tradtions of the Abbey of Moissac: see N. Albarosa, H. Rumphorst
+the musical traditions of the Abbaye Saint-Pierre de Moissac: see N. Albarosa, H. Rumphorst

 and A. Turco (eds.), Gaillac: Il cod.
 Paris Bibliothèque nationale de France lat.
 776, sec.XI Graduale,